15 Best Places to Live in Texas in 2024

 • Bike Score: 39

-The city's school system and job market are impressive, with major corporations, including GE, Lockheed Martin, and Exxon Mobil.
+Part of the reason for the city's growth are its school system and job market.
+Both are impressive, with major corporations, including GE, Lockheed Martin, and Exxon Mobil choosing to call Fort Worth home.
 Higher education options also bring students to settle in Fort Worth, such as the University of Texas at Arlington, Texas A&M University School of Law, and Texas Christian University.

 Aerial View Fort Worth, Tx